KDE/digikam-doc/setup_application/miscs_settings.rst

 - **Download Required Binary Data**: with this button you can load the deep-learning model files used with the faces management, image quality sorting, and auto-tags features.
 Only uses it only if you by-pass this stage at application first-run.

 - **Network Proxy Server Settings**: these option group the `proxy server <https://en.wikipedia.org/wiki/Proxy_server>`_ settings for your local intranet.
-Leave empty if there is no proxy.
+Leave empty if no proxy is required to access to the Internet from your local network.